The Dangers of a Base Tan: A Dermatologist’s Perspective

 Q: What are five tips to protect my skin from harmful rays?

 We would be happy to answer any other questions about tanning, skin cancer, skin damage, or any other related skin issues you might have concerns about.
 At Vitalogy Skincare, one of our primary goals is to provide our patients with the information they need to make informed decisions about the health of their skin.
 Our highly trained, compassionate Fellowship-Trained Mohs Surgeons, Board-Certified Dermatologists, Certified Physician Assistants, and Aestheticians make you and your care their priority.
-Please make an appointment at any of our locations in Bastrop, Burnet, Cedar Park, Georgetown, Harker Heights, Marble Falls, San Marcos, and Southwest Austin.
+Please make an appointment at any of our locations in Bastrop, Burnet, Cedar Park, Georgetown, Harker Heights, Marble Falls, and San Marcos.